What to Do When Your Child is Throwing Up

 Therefore, if there is a high fever, you can’t think of any bad food your child ate, and the vomiting lasts beyond 12 hours, it probably is not food poisoning.
 Diarrhea may or may not develop.

 There are a variety of other viral and bacterial intestinal illnesses besides the flu that can cause vomiting in children; Most are not serious.
 Some examples include Rotavirus, Salmonella, and E-Coli.
 The initial vomiting pattern, stomach pain and fever of these illnesses is the same as the stomach flu and therefore difficult to distinguish from the flu.
 However, in the initial period of vomiting, it is not really necessary to determine which of all these illnesses is causing it.
-Instead, you simply need to know how to handle the vomiting.
+Instead, you simply need to know how to handle your child vomiting.

 Now DON’T PANIC.
 This is by far the least common cause, but it is also the most serious and is considered a medical emergency.
 This occurs when the intestines become twisted and will demand immediate medical attention.
 The key symptom here is actually SEVERE abdominal pain (See How to Identify Abdominal Pain).
 If there is only moderate or no pain, it’s probably not an obstruction.
 Here are the symptoms:

 - Sudden onset of abdominal pain

 - Persistent dark-green vomiting (bile), not just light-green mucus

 - Usually, but not always, projectile vomiting